CSRD

 • High level of confidence: The auditor provides a high level of confidence that the subject matter, such as financial statements, is free from material misstatement.
 This is reflected in a positive form of reporting, typically stating, "In our opinion, the financial statements present fairly, in all material respects..."
 This form of conclusion indicates that the auditor has gathered sufficient evidence to reasonably conclude that the information is reliable and that the financial statements provide a true and fair view.

-• Comprehensive procedures: In a reasonable assurance engagement, the auditor conducts extensive procedures, including:some text
+• Comprehensive procedures: In a reasonable assurance engagement, the auditor conducts extensive procedures, including

 • Detailed testing of transactions and balances